Our Counseling Approach Journey:

 EMDR seems to have a direct effect on the way the brain processes information.

 Internal Family Systems (IFS) therapy is not family therapy.
-The name refers to each person’s internal community, or “family” of parts.
+The mind is not a unit, but the sum of parts.
+That explain the complexity of our minds.
+Many times, we are feeling more than one feeling at a time and even contradictory ones.
+(Basics of dialectics).
+The name refers to each person’s internal community, or “family” of psychological parts.
 Very often, our internal systems become organized around emotional pain, and how to manage it.
 An IFS therapist works with you to release pain, calm down problem areas and problem behaviors, and restore your original joy in life.

 Aim of Internal Family Systems Therapy